exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 * `required` - set the required marker of the field from the Query result.
 * `validate` - set the validation state of the field from the Query result.
 * `disabled` - set the field's disabled state from the Query result.
-* `update-options` - changes the option set of a Granite Select component if it depends on a value of a foreign component (e.g. another component can alter the JCR path from which current Select's options are taken).

-If the action is not specified then `visibility` is used by default.

 ##### Async actions

 Built-in plug-in async actions:
 * `fetch` - an action to set the result of fetching an arbitrary resource.
-It uses Query as a target path to a node or property.
+It uses Query result as a target path to a node or property.
 The path should end with the property name or '/' to retrieve the whole node.
 The path can be relative (e.g. 'node/property' or '../../property') or absolute ('whole/path/to/the/node/property').
 _Additional parameters:_